janusboandersen/dotfiles/template/buildsystem/cmake/readme.markdown

 Individual behaviors are called policies.
 A specific policy can be enabled, by requiring it by its policy number (CMPxxxx).

-# Setting up a Modern CMake project: Guidelines
+# A Modern CMake project: Guidelines
 _Do_:
 * Work (and think) with focus on targets and properties.
 * Write target-centric code